saibannur123/ToDoApp/README.md

 # To Do List Application

-This is a simple to do list application created using react
+This is a simple to do list application to keep track of all the chores I have to complete on a given day.
+The application was created using React.js and styled using CSS.